lorenzo-arcioni/BioSwiftAnalytics/youtube-tutorial-script.md

 ### [Section 4: Setting Up Directories]

-**Host**: "While the Docker image is downloading, let’s set up a couple of directories on your local machine.
+**Host**: "Let’s now set up a couple of directories on your local machine.
 These directories will help us link the container's filesystem with our local filesystem, making it easy to transfer data in and out of the container."

 **[Cut to Screen Recording: Terminal]**
 **[On-Screen Text]**